 To help improve understanding of this emerging educational method, this article provides a picture of what elearning is.
-This article also discusses various types of elearning and commonly used delivery methods for this approach.
+This article also discusses the history of elearning, its various types, and the approach’s commonly used delivery methods.

 In 2006, Mason and Rennie posited that elearning is at the center of “wildly inaccurate predictions,” saying that the technology has achieved only a modest growth rate in both education and training.
 However, it appears that times have greatly changed since then.
 Education market intelligence firm HolonIQ estimates that the market for elearning and education technology will grow at the rate of 11% per annum, to $341 billion by 2025, bolstered by growing investments from Asian countries such as China and India.